New technologies and innovative sales techniques have value. But in a B2B sales environment, they may be less important than other critical resources.

 (article continues below)

-If you currently own a golf guides business, you are in the wrong spot.
+If you have an existing lubricants wholesale and manufacturers business, you are in the wrong spot.
 These resources will come in handy:

 If you hope to open a lubricants wholesale and manufacturers business, these resources should prove useful:

 If you are looking for advice on selling to a different company type, peruse our list of sales guides below.